dojo/docs/quickstart/rest.rst

  * Support compression, since you are returning data and most browsers support it, you can save a lot of bandwidth by supporting it.
  * Support other content types other than JSON, so that other data can be retrieved from your RESTful service.
- * Provide method invokation to perform a server side service.
+ * Provide method invocation to perform a server side service.
  * Error handling and logging

 HTTP Response Codes